-These amounts represent liabilities for goods and services provided to the consolidated entity prior to the end of the financial year and which are unpaid.
+Trade and other payables represent liabilities for goods and services provided to the consolidated entity prior to the end of the financial year and which are unpaid.
 Due to their short-term nature they are measured at amortised cost and are not discounted.
 The amounts are unsecured and are usually paid within 30 days of recognition.